cfillion/reapack-index/README.md

 ### Configuration

-Options can be specified from the command line or stored in configuration files (one option per line):
+Options can be specified from the command line or stored in a configuration file (one option per line):

 ```
 Options:
     -a, --[no-]amend                 Reindex existing versions
-    -o, --output FILE=./index.xml    Set the output path of the database
+    -o, --output FILE=./index.xml    Set the output filename and path for the index
+        --[no-]progress              Enable or disable progress information
-    -V, --[no-]verbose               Run verbosely
+    -V, --[no-]verbose               Activate diagnosis messages
+    -c, --[no-]commit                Select whether to commit the modified index
-    -W, --warnings                   Enable all warnings
+    -W, --warnings                   Enable warnings
     -w, --no-warnings                Turn off warnings
+    -q, --[no-]quiet                 Disable almost all output
     -v, --version                    Display version information
     -h, --help                       Prints this help
 ```